commit-sudoku/zairyou/README.md

 * Go into your 4chan X settings.
 * Turn OFF 'Persistent QR', 'Thread Hiding Buttons', and 'Reply Hiding Buttons'
 * I'm not sure if there are any other settings needed for it to look right, so my settings are [here] [5].
+* Not necessary but [Source Han Sans] [7] is a great Japanese font, but if you don't have it installed this style will fall back to Meiryou

 Customization
 -------------------------------